-- Staff refers to all those working for or on behalf of the school, full-time or part-time, in a paid or regular voluntary capacity. - A volunteer is a person who performs an activity that involves spending time, unpaid in school (except for approved expenses). - Parent refers to birth parents and other adults who are in a parenting role, for example step-parents, foster carers and adoptive parents. - Child refers to all children on our school roll and any child under the age of 18 who comes into contact with our school.
+- Staff refers to all those working for or on behalf of the school, full-time or part-time, in a paid or regular voluntary capacity. - A volunteer is a person who performs an activity that involves spending time, unpaid in school (except for approved expenses).

+- Parent refers to birth or adoptive parents and other adults who are in a parenting role, for example step-parents and foster carers. - Child refers to all children on our school roll and any child under the age of 18 who comes into contact with our school.
 This includes unborn babies.